-Plug the RJ45 connector of the APS system into the downstream processing unit.
-The installer must follow the system integrator's installation instructions as the correct installation is part of the system's safety.
+Plug the RJ45 or the customer specific connector of the APS system into the downstream processing unit.
+The installer must follow the system integrator's installation instructions as the correct installation is part of the system's safety (depending on system integration, it can be SIL 3 level).